Sanrrone/ccSNP/README.md

 * cmake
 * Curl

 Try run the example and check if it runs without errors.
-You should have the coreSNP file inside the ccsnp folder.
+You should have the coreSNP file inside the ccsnp folder and the Elephant in ascii :D.

 Other way try to install by yourselfe the requisites.